saleyn/egit/README.md

 $ make
 ```

-- For Erlang projects add dependency in `rebar.config`:
+- For Erlang projects add the dependency in `rebar.config`:
 ```erlang
 {deps,
  [% ...